apache/flink/docs/content/docs/dev/table/concepts/overview.md

 depend on the used operations.
 {{< /hint >}}

 Queries such as `SELECT ...
 FROM ...
-WHERE` that only consist of field projections or filters are usually stateless pipelines.
+WHERE` which only consist of field projections or filters are usually stateless pipelines.
 However, operations such as joins, aggregations, or deduplications require keeping intermediate results in a fault-tolerant storage for which Flink's state abstractions are used.